-A few weeks ago, I had the opportunity to travel to Los Angeles to host Plan International USA’s second #Plan4Girls Youth Gathering, in partnership with Nickelodeon (check out our first one here).
+A few weeks ago, I had the opportunity to travel to Los Angeles to host Plan International USA’s second #Plan4Girls Youth Gathering, in partnership with Nickelodeon.
 Last year, I traveled to Nickelodeon’s office in New York with fellow YAB member Fatima to share research we had completed about youth perceptions of gender equality.
 This year, we put that research into action.

 We started the event with Human Bingo and a photo booth, as well as a fun introduction to the work Plan does, both in the U.S. and around the world.
 We were then joined by Nickelodeon staff members, who spoke about their mentorship programs that encourage young women to pursue STEM careers.
 We heard the inspiring story of Anna, a young woman who had recently been accepted to an animation school in California with Nickelodeon’s support!

-For the rest of the event, Alisha, Maria, Kate, and I each hosted a different breakout session, focused on how young people can work with lawmakers, teachers, parents, and the media to advance our mission of gender equality.
+For the rest of the event, Alisha, Maria, Kate and I each hosted a different breakout session, focused on how young people can work with lawmakers, teachers, parents and the media to advance gender equality.

-I hosted the breakout session around media and spoke with participants about the role media plays in perpetuating narratives about unrealistic body images (for both girls and boys).
-We also disucssed the gender-normative stereotypes that are reinforced by social media platforms like Instagram, Snapchat, and Twitter.
+I hosted the breakout session on media and spoke with participants about the role media plays in perpetuating narratives about unrealistic body images (for both girls and boys).
+We also discussed the gender-normative stereotypes that are reinforced by social media platforms like Instagram, Snapchat and Twitter.
 Many of the participants were still in middle school, or had just started high school, but I was continually impressed by what they had to say.
-Many of them noted that, though social media can create and reinforce negative images, it is also a powerful platform to share stories of accomplishment and success.
+Many of them noted that though social media can create and reinforce negative images, it is also a powerful platform to share stories of accomplishment and success.